The venue of the 29th ISCOMS will be the University Medical Center Groningen (UMCG).

 You can buy all major American, British, French, German, Israeli, Spanish, Turkish, Moroccan and Italian newspapers and magazines at news-stands.
 You can also find them at the bookshops throughout the cities and at train stations.

 Due to their merchandising history, the Dutch community is very internationally oriented.
 Almost everyone in the Netherlands speaks at least some English.
 Quite a few people are also able to speak German and/or French.
 During the congress the spoken language is English.

-If you are planning to stay for a while or when you will take part in a ISCOMS Research Fellowship, you can consider to buy a Dutch SIM card.
-This allows you to call to other ISCOMS participants or Dutch students to a lower cost.
+If you are planning to stay for a while or when you will take part in an ISCOMS Research Fellowship, you can consider buying a Dutch SIM card.
+This allows you to call other ISCOMS participants or Dutch students to a lower cost.
 You can buy these SIM cards at the supermarket Albert Heijn or at the train station.
 The ISCOMS organisation is willing to show you the locations on the map.

 In the Netherlands it is customary to tip waiters at restaurants.
 Usually a tip is 5-10% of the bill.
 Tipping at the pubs and cafes is not common.
 However, it is not uncommon to tell bartenders or taxi drivers to keep the change, when it is around 1 euro, the same goes for porters.

 The currency that is used in the Netherlands is the euro (€).
 ATM machines can be found at several banks in the citycenter of Groningen, such as:

 Rabobank (Guldenstraat 12)